lilykonings/cholp/README.md

   - Kept borders and "uploaded by" on user profile.
   - Black border around slider image has to be there, or else we'll have to enlarge the image and cut off some parts.
   - Recommend using a default icon picture for users who haven't uploaded one
+  - "show all" has a broken link on image, need root path
+  - add profile link

 Todo
 -------------